dexterlanot/CS-121-FINAL-PROJECT/README.md

 * Cancel order

 When this option is selected, the system will ask the customer to verify if he or she wants to cancel the order.
-If yes, the system will remove the customer's order from the queue otherwise the system will display a message **Proceed to paying your order bill...**.
+If yes, the system will remove the customer's order from the queue otherwise the system will display a message *"Proceed to paying your order bill..."*.

 # Conclusion